izivkov/GShockTimeServer/README.md

 | **RES** (RST)       | Hardware reset      | **22**                    | GPIO 25     | Tie to 3 V3 if you don’t need GPIO reset             |
 | **BL** (LED)        | Back‑light          | **12** (GPIO 18)          | GPIO 18     | Drive with PWM to dim, or link to 3 V3 for always‑on |

-You need to enable SPI on the Pi (this is already done in the setup scripts `enable-spi.sh`, so you don't have to do it manually.
+You also need to enable SPI on the Pi.
+This should already be done by the `enable-spi.sh` script, but here is how to do it manually
 ```
 sudo raspi-config            # Interface Options ▸ SPI ▸ Enable
 sudo reboot